CDCgov/PyRenew/model/docs/getting-started.md

 The first four are collections of instances of `RandomVariable`, and the last is a collection of instances of `Model`.
-The following diagram shows a detailed view of how meta classes, modules, and classes interact to create the `RtInfectionsRenewalModel` instantiated in the previous
+The following diagram shows a detailed view of how metaclasses, modules, and classes interact to create the `RtInfectionsRenewalModel` instantiated in the previous
 section: